Sectarian tension, Israeli intervention: What led to the violence in Syria?

 However, as in the case of a ceasefire agreed on Tuesday, Israel has continued to attack.

-What’s more, several Druze religious and armed factions rejected the Tuesday ceasefire primarily because government forces continued to carry out violations in Suwayda, according to al-Tamimi.
+What’s more, several Druze religious and armed factions retreated from the Tuesday ceasefire primarily because government forces continued to carry out violations in Suwayda, according to al-Tamimi.

 During the civil war, clerics and armed Druze factions were able to negotiate de facto autonomy while repelling attacks by groups such as ISIL (ISIS).